-Fishing locations Altona Pier is a popular spot located along Millers road which was recently featured as a hot spot for rare Pokemon that saw thousands of people gather on the pier with their smart phones and tablets to collect these rare characters.
-However, Altona pier can be a quality fishing location particularly with its recent addition of a artificial reef located about 50 meters after the end of the pier.
-Its also closely located to natural reef and rocks which produce good numbers of large snapper in the warmer months.
+Fishing guide for Altona Pier is a popular fishing location located along Millers road.
+It has recently had thousands of people gather on the pier with their smartphones to collect rare Pokémon characters.
+However, Altona pier can be a quality fishing location particularly with its recent addition of an artificial reef located roughly 50 meters beyond the end of the pier.
+It’s also closely located to natural reef and rocks which produce good numbers of large snapper in the warmer months.
 Often anglers will head towards the end of the pier and cast out as far as they can to get their baits around the artificial reef.
-Its a spot popular with Kayakers that fish just beyond the end of the pier drifting for flathead and snapper.
+This location is popular with Kayakers who fish beyond the end of the pier drifting for flathead and snapper.

-At Altona your most likely to be catching Pinkies and Flathead so you don’t want to fish to heavy but need to be prepared for the the odd large snapper.
-If your bait fishing from the pier then a medium to light 8 or 9 foot rod.
-Ideally casting directly from the end of the pier out as far as you can towards the artificial reefs.
-Otherwise if you don’t need to cast out far then a simple 2-4 or 3-5 kilo rod will be sufficient.
-Often I will user a running sinker rig to a swivel and 50cm of strong leader finished with a Pilchard tail or small squid head.
-If you chasing pinkies then a paternoster rig with pilchard, pipi or raw chicken should fish well
+At Altona, you’re likely to be catching pinkies and flathead so you don’t need to fish too heavy but should be prepared for the odd large snapper.
+If your bait fishing from the pier then a light to medium rod between 7 foot and 9 foot is ideal.
+Casting directly from the end of the pier out towards the artificial reefs.
+We find that a 2-4 or 3-5 kilo rod will be enough.
+A good overall rig to use is a running sinker rig to a swivel and 50cm of strong leader finished with a pilchard tail or squid tentacles.
+Or a paternoster rig with pilchard, pipi or raw chicken will fish well in the immediate area.

-This spot usually fishes well on the tide change often seeing Pinkies caught on the incoming high tide and flathead caught on the outgoing low tide.
+This spot usually fishes well on the tide change often seeing pinkies caught on the incoming high tide and flathead caught on the outgoing low tide.
 But the surrounding areas tend to fish well on dawn and dusk.
-Many anglers have reported having more success on large Snapper during windy conditions.
+Many anglers have reported having more success on large snapper during windy conditions.
 Remember that certain fish are seasonal.
 Snapper active in the warmer months and Salmon active in the colder months.

-The kids will need to be closely supervised when fishing on the pier.
+Children will need to be closely supervised when fishing on the pier.
 The pier can be quite slippery and there is a decent drop of the edges.
 There are also anglers casting quite close to each other, so they will need to watch flying hooks.
 However, this is a great place for the family if you intend to have some fun on the beach with the kids.
-Parking during the peak of summer can be quite tricky as its a popular area so if your fishing try and get in early.
+Parking during the peak of summer can be challenging as this is a popular area.
+If your fishing, try and get in early to avoid the crowds.

 Often there are rows of anglers so the biggest danger will be avoiding line tangles or walking behind someone who is casting, so be weary of those around you.
-Also your likely to catch toad fish, stingrays and banjo sharks which are a pest, just make sure you handle them with care ad put them back into the water safely.
+Also, you’re likely to catch toadfish, stingrays and banjo sharks which are a pest, just make sure you handle them with care and put them back into the water safely.